 - Only communicate outside of the company using a fax machine or HIPAA-compliant fax service

-For most practices who want to use email, a HIPAA compliant system is the easiest and safest way forward.
+For most practices who want to use email, a HIPAA compliant system with a secure email add-on service is the easiest and safest way forward.

 Still feeling a bit overwhelmed?